A-Level English Language

 Students studying English Language at Oxford Tutorial College engage with a subject that involves the study of the English language from its origins to the present day.
 The course covers changes and developments in vocabulary, grammar and pronunciation.
 This involves studying examples of English from the seventeenth century to the modern era, and analysing them using the terminology of linguistics.
 Apart from the theory, the subject includes practical studies of authentic written and spoken English from a broad range of sources.

-At AS Level, students will explore key language concepts, and will be supported by experienced teachers to pursue their own views, critical analysis of texts, and engagement in debates.
+In their first year of study, students will explore key language concepts, and will be supported by experienced teachers to pursue their own views, critical analysis of texts, and engagement in debates.

-At A Level, students will further develop their creativity and analytical skills, reflecting critically on their own work.
+In their second year of study, students will further develop their creativity and analytical skills, reflecting critically on their own work.
 They will have the opportunity to choose and research topics of their own interest for writing in the non-exam assessment.

 How is English Language assessed?